huggingface/optimum-habana/examples/language-modeling/README.md

 ## PEFT

 To run LoRA finetuning, you can use `run_lora_clm.py`.
-Here are single-/multi-device command examples for Llama1-7B, Falcon-40B and Llama2-70B:
+Here are single-/multi-device command examples for Llama1-7B, Falcon-40B and Llama2-70B.
+You can also use multicard version for Falcon-180B:

 - Single-card finetuning of Llama1-7B:
 ```bash